 The Administration has received designation as a Level I participant and a Level II participant in the FHA Risk-Sharing Program.
-The Administration received an initial allocation of 475 affordable multifamily housing units eligible to be financed by a Loan insured under the FHA Risk-Sharing Program and applies for an additional allocation of multifamily units in an amount sufficient to insure Loans under the FHA Risk-Sharing Program the proceeds of which will finance such additional units.
-As a Level I participant, the Administration assumes 50% or more of the liability for any losses incurred by HUD upon payment under its insurance following disposition of the property, the exact percentage being determined
+The Administration received an initial allocation of 475 affordable multifamily housing units eligible to be financed by a Loan insured under the FHA Risk-Sharing Program

 These Loans are insured under the FHA Risk-Sharing Program.
 Under the program, upon payments of a claim by FHA, the Administration would be responsible for reimbursement to FHA of 25-50% of the claim, depending on the risk-sharing level (Level I reflects a 50/50 share between FHA and the Administration; Level II reflects a 75/25 share between FHA and the Administration, with FHA assuming 75% and the Administration 25% of the potential loss).
 The Administration expects to receive a payment from MHF in the amount of any payment made to FHA.
-For more information on the FHA Risk-Sharing Program please refer to Appendix F. For more information on these Developments please refer to Appendix D. Sierra Woods Apartments is financed under one deed of trust note with two tranches: tranche A is insured under the FHA Risk-Sharing Program and subsidized under HUD's Section 8 program and tranche B was insured under the FHA Risk-Sharing Program and subsidized under HUD's Section 236 program.
-Tranche B matured on January 1, 2017.
+For more information on the FHA Risk-Sharing Program please refer to Appendix F. For more information on these Developments please refer to Appendix D.